 - Using data science to screen entrepreneur accounts for suspicious activity before activating new entrepreneurs and disbursing loans.

 - Inviting local volunteer mentors to provide a second screening of loan applicants before they may raise substantial amounts.

 Then we help incentivize timely and responsible repayments by:

 - Limiting loan sizes to small amounts for new entrepreneurs and increasing those limits only if they maintain high on-time repayment rates over time.

 - Linking entrepreneurs' credit limits to the repayment performance of other entrepreneurs they referred to Zidisha.

 - Displaying entrepreneurs' historical on-time repayment rates — and those of the entrepreneurs who invited them to join Zidisha, if applicable — so prospective lenders can evaluate their repayment track records.

 - Displaying comments and feedback ratings left by previous lenders on entrepreneurs' loan profile pages.

-We do not undertake many of the activities that are performed by traditional banks and microfinance institutions, including:
+To keep our service affordable, we do not undertake many of the activities that are performed by traditional banks and microfinance institutions, including: